pau1a/Transcrypt/BIG.md

 # 6. Iconography and Illustration Style

+Transcrypt’s icon system is built on a curated, forked subset of Feather Icons (MIT-licensed).
+The Feather set provides the geometric base: a 24×24 grid, minimal outlines, and neutral metaphors.
+All icons used in Transcrypt must conform to the rules in this section, regardless of their origin.
+Raw Feather assets are never used directly without being brought into the Transcrypt icon library and governed by §6.5.

 ## 6.1 Icon Style Principles

+Icons in Transcrypt are simple, neutral line icons based on a 24×24 grid.
+The visual model is derived from Feather Icons: clean outlines, no fills by default, and no expressive or playful metaphors.
+Icons exist to support comprehension, not to add character or decoration.

+All icons must:
+- Use a 24×24 canvas
+- Follow a single, consistent stroke weight
+- Avoid texture, gradients, shadows, and depth
+- Use widely recognised metaphors only
+- Remain visually quiet and subordinate to typography and layout

+---

 ### 6.1.1 Line Weight and Geometry
 ### 6.1.2 Contrast and Legibility